Reading time: 5 minutes

 Articles you may also like

 True grit has never been so evident as it was for the daring, young pilots who flew slow, unarmed Auster artillery spotting planes over Normandy in 1944.
-Artillery is of […]
+By David Phillipson. […]